AJV009/XeonAJ_AJV009/readme.md

 # Experience and Certificates
 ### Running a non-profit company - XeonAJ (Computer Consultant)
-Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress,com and connected with Google My Business.
+Started on April 2019 with the help of Google My Business – I help some local business’s for free with websites build with WordPress.com and connected with Google My Business.

 ### Internship at R.B.Tech, Ahmednagar
 3 months training in PHP during 5th semester of Diploma in Computer Technology